 Student-initiated and planned exploration of a selected topic in an area of special interest not available in listed course offerings.
-Prerequisites & Notes: Permission of the department.
+Prerequisites & Notes Permission of the department.
 Senior and qualified junior majors only.
-Credits: 3
+Credits: 3 systems.
+Prerequisites & Notes CS 245 or equivalent or Permission of Instructor Credits: 3